 • Not bothered by incontinence (leaking urine) issues

-• Physically challenged in a minor way, but have no problems with asking for help and receiving assistance.
+• Physically challenged in a minor way but have no problems asking for help and receiving assistance.

 • Sound mind

-A retirement community may also be a great option, but requires that your old folks are still fully-motivated, physically-independent, not yet physically challenged, and have no incontinence issues or can deal with incontinence issues unassisted.
-A retirement community is best for retirees who are still able to pursue an active life.
+A retirement community may also be a great option.
+However, it requires that your old folks are still fully motivated, physically independent, not yet physically challenged, have no incontinence issues or can deal with incontinence issues unassisted.
+A retirement community is best for retirees who can still pursue an active life.

 • Already experiencing signs of physical deterioration,

-• Experiencing incontinence problems which he/she cannot handle without assistance,
+• Experiencing incontinence problems that he/she cannot handle without assistance,

 • Has a chronic illness that requires long-term but not critical care,

-• In need of considerable support for their personal hygiene,
+• In need of considerable support for their hygiene,

 If your parent needs nursing home care but is reluctant about the set-up, you may need to reconsider your options and hire a trained home-based caregiver.
-In another case, your parent may be open to the nursing home idea, but if you are not comfortable with the concept, getting round-the-clock home-based caregiver services will help.
-Most seniors are at ease with this option because it keeps their dignity intact.
+In another case, your parents may be open to the nursing home idea, but if you are uncomfortable with the concept, getting round-the-clock home-based caregiver services will help.
+This option makes most seniors feel comfortable because it keeps their dignity intact.
 It also offers both parents and children the opportunity to spend the parents’ final days with the family.
-Moreover, even with a chronic illness, the calm and peace of home promotes healing, prevents stress and anxiety, and enhances longevity.
+Moreover, even with a chronic illness, the calm and peace of home promote healing, prevent stress and anxiety, and enhance longevity.

-Caring for your elderly parent is not just a poignant issue, but a financial load as well on their children if the parents were not able to plan and arrange for a secure transition to old age.
+Caring for your elderly parent is not just a poignant issue but a financial load on their children if they cannot plan and arrange a secure transition to old age.
 Thus, when the family is constrained budget-wise, adult children have to seriously consider taking the challenge of caring for their aging parents themselves.
-All parents would love this set-up, and most sons and daughters would welcome the opportunity to care for their parents.
-It is not going to be an easy task, but it will be a rewarding experience.
+All parents would love this setup, and most sons and daughters would welcome the opportunity to care for their parents.
+It will not be an easy task, but it will be a rewarding experience.

-For the infirmities that go with their advancing years, comfort and safety are your primary concerns as you assume the gargantuan task of taking care of your elderly parents.
+For the infirmities that go with their advancing years, comfort and safety are your primary concerns as you assume the enormous task of caring for your elderly parents.
 The following tips should help you make your parents comfortable as early as the first day in their new home – your home:

 • Your parent’s bed should be as comfortable as possible.
 If your parent yearns for his or her old bed, arrange for its transport to your place.
 Next, to balanced nutrition, nothing is more precious for an aging person than a good night’s rest.